Korean War vet gets 1,000th dose of vaccine at VA

 The VA received 1,100 doses of the vaccine Dec.
 21. Currently, staff and veterans are receiving the vaccine at a ratio of four veterans to every one staff member.

 The VA continues to order more doses and will continue to set up appointments with veterans as more doses become available.
-Veterans are contacting veterans based on their risk-level for appointments.
+Veterans are being contacted for appointments based on their risk level.
 The VA in Huntington cares for approximately 30,000 veterans in West Virginia, Kentucky and Ohio.

 According to the release, about half the VA staff have been vaccinated.

-Thirty-seven new COVID-19 deaths were reported by the West Virginia Department of Health and Human Resources on Thursday morning.
+Thirty-seven new COVID-19 deaths were reported by the West Virginia Department of Health and Human Resources on Thursday morning, for a total of 1,518.